tmteam/NFun/README.md

 ## What is the NFun?

 This is an expression evaluator for .net .
 It supports working with mathematical expressions as well as with collections, strings and structures.
-We can say that NFun is similar to NCalc but with a rich type system
+NFun is similar to NCalc but with a rich type system

 ```
 # Creates an expression, that accepts single input 'x' and calculates single output 'y' as result